Arizona Supreme Court allows release of Senate audit records - KESQ

 The materials were given to contractors with little to no election experience for what Senate President Karen Fann calls a “forensic audit.”
 Election experts say the 2020 election was secure and well-run, and the contractors are using bizarre and unreliable procedures.
 Maricopa County has refused further participation.

-The results of the audit and hand recount are expected to be handed over to the Senate at any time but there have been repeated delays.
+The results of the audit and hand recount are expected to be handed over to the Senate at any time.
+But there have been repeated delays.
+The Senate then plans to review what is expected to be a three-volume report before it is released to the public.

+The Supreme Court on Tuesday also rejected an appeal in another public records case involving the Senate election audit.
+In that case, Cyber Ninjas and the Senate were sued for failing to release records by the company that owns the Arizona Republic newspaper.
+Cyber Ninjas wanted the case moved to a different trial court judge, but under pandemic rules issued by Chief Justice Robert Brutinel, the automatic right to ask for a different judge was suspended.

+Cyber Ninjas argued that denying it the ability to seek a new judge improperly deprived it of a “valuable substantive right.”
+The high court without comment declined to consider a challenge to its own order, although two of seven justices would have heard the case.

 Associated Press writer Jonathan J. Cooper contributed to this report.